 4. We Were Here Series

 This is a series of games that are similar to each other, but the premise of them are all different.
-There are 3 games, and they are all We Were Here, We Were Here Too, and We Were Here Together.
+There are 4 games, and they are: We Were Here, We Were Here Too, We Were Here Together, and We Were Here Forever.
 They are meant to be played with two people and it is a game about talking with the other person and figuring out the solution to each puzzle.

 I do have to say, it is insanely satisfying to complete a long puzzle and you really need good communication to complete each one.
 The first game is actually free on Steam so if you have a friend, make sure to try the game out for yourselves.
 If you like the first game, then you can buy the other two and play through them.
 They are very fun if you have the patience and communication skills.